netdata/netdata/docs/glossary.md

 - [**Flood Protection**](https://github.com/netdata/netdata/blob/master/docs/concepts/netdata-cloud/netdata-views.md#group-by-dimension-node-or-chart): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
 As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node

+- [**Functions** or **Netdata Functions**](https://github.com/netdata/netdata/blob/master/docs/concepts/guided-troubleshooting/netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can  bring additional information to support troubleshooting or trigger some action to happen on the node itself.

 ## G

 - [**Guided Troubleshooting**](https://github.com/netdata/netdata/blob/master/docs/concepts/guided-troubleshooting/Overview.md): Troubleshooting with our Machine-Learning-powered tools designed to give you a cutting edge advantage in your troubleshooting battles.